-DFPS may contract for services, including contracting with an SSCC to provide services in areas with CBC.
+DFPS may contract for services, including contracting with a Single Source Continuum Contractor (SSCC) to provide services in areas with Community-Based Care (CBC).
 Courts may order services not subject to FFPSA but must identify a method of financing the services and who will pay for them.
 Tex.
 Fam.
 Code § 262.415.